nicolasbeglinger/sample_code_for_datahouse_application/README.md

 ## Sample Code for Datahouse Application
-This Repository contains a few Code Files of previous projects in the languages R and Python.
+This Repository contains a few Code Files of the MSc Thesis and previous projects in the languages R and Python.